timurb/worker_bootstrap/README.md

 (To get the current uptodate AMI id browse http://cloud-images.ubuntu.com/releases/precise/release/)

     ec2-run-instances ami-c1aaabb5 -t m1.medium --region eu-west-1 --key timur
-You'd better didn't use t1.micro as I did as it takes ages (~50min) to build ruby on that size of the box.
+You'd better don't use t1.micro as it takes ages (~50min) to build ruby on that size of the box.
+When you finish building the AMI you'll be able to reuse the AMI for any size of the box including t1.micro

 Login into the instance